Follett Corporation

-Follett Corporation is a Westchester, Illinois-based company that provides a variety of educational products to schools, colleges, and public libraries through its subsidiaries.
+Follett Corporation is an American technology company headquartered in Westchester, Illinois.
+Follett is a provider of educational services and products to colleges, schools, and libraries.

+Through 2021 and 2022, Follett sold its corporate entity and operating units, Follett School Solutions, Inc. and Follett Higher Education Group, completing the Follett family's exit after nearly 150 years.
+With the acquisition, Emmanuel Kolady, former SVP and Head of Stores for the eastern half of CVS Retail, was named CEO in February 2022.

 History

-Follett Corporation was founded in 1873 when Charles M. Barnes opened a used book store in his Wheaton, Illinois home.
+Follett Corporation was founded in 1873 when Charles M. Barnes opened a used book store in his Wheaton, Illinois, home.
 Three years later, Barnes moved his business, now named C. M. Barnes & Company, to Chicago where he opened a store at 23 LaSalle Street.
 Here, he sold new and used textbooks, stationery and school supplies.

 Charles Wolcott Follett (1883–1952) joined the company in 1901 as a stock clerk.
 The following year, Charles Barnes retired and his son, William, became president.
 The company had now evolved into a wholesaler, selling used books throughout the Midwest and as far away as the Oklahoma Territory.

 In 1908, the company was reorganized as C. M. Barnes–Wilcox Company when John Wilcox, William Barnes' father-in-law, became the company's primary shareholder.
 Four years later, in 1912, C. W. Follett became vice president and a shareholder of the company.
 In 1917, William Barnes sold his remaining interest in the company to John Wilcox.
 Later that year, Barnes moved to New York where he partnered with G. Clifford Noble and founded Barnes & Noble.

 The following year, with Wilcox nearing retirement, C. W. Follett took over management of the company and it was once again renamed, this time as J. W. Wilcox & Follett Company.

 John Wilcox died in 1923 and the following year, C. W. Follett and his wife, Edythe, purchased the company.
 During the next two years, C. W. Follett's three oldest sons—Robert Duncan (Bob), Garth and Dwight—joined the family business.
 C. W.'s youngest son, Laddie, who was still in grade school, joined the company in 1930.

-In 1925, Dwight founded the Follett Publishing Company.
+In 1925, Dwight Follett founded the Follett Publishing Company.
 In 1930, R. D. Follett founded the Follett College Book Company and began wholesaling used textbooks to professors and college bookstores.
 The following year, R. D. established the company's first retail bookstore on a college campus outside of Chicago, and in 1940, Garth Follett created Follett Library Book Company.